TITLE 50: INSURANCE

 c) Verification of Training

-1) Insurers subject to this Part shall obtain verification that a producer receives training required by subsection (a) of this Section before a producer is permitted to sell, solicit or negotiate the insurer's long-term care insurance products, maintain records subject to the state's record retention requirements, and make that verification available to the Director upon request.
+1) Insurers subject to this Part shall obtain verification that a producer receives training required by subsection (a) before a producer is permitted to sell, solicit or negotiate the insurer's long-term care insurance products, maintain records subject to the state's record retention requirements, and make that verification available to the Director upon request.

 2) Insurers subject to this Part shall maintain records with respect to the training of their producers concerning the distribution of their Partnership policies that will allow the state insurance department to provide assurance to the state Medicaid agency that producers have received the training contained in subsection (b)(2)(A) as required by subsection (a) and that producers have demonstrated an understanding of the Partnership policies and their relationship to public and private coverage of long-term care, including Medicaid, in this State.
 These records shall be maintained in accordance with the state's record retention requirements and shall be made available to the Director upon request.